drivendataorg/water-supply-forecast-rodeo-runtime/README.md

 ```

 There is also the `bulk` command for downloading multiple data sources at once, as shown in the previous section.
 A bulk download is configured by a YAML configuration file.
 The configuration file for the Hindcast test set is [`data_download/hindcast_test_config.yml`](data_download/hindcast_test_config.yml).
 To download feature data for training, create your own YAML configuration file for the years and data sources that you need using the test set file as an example.

-By default, data is saved into a subdirectory named `data/` relative to your current working directory.
-You can explicitly override this by setting the environment variable `WSFR_DATA_ROOT`.

 ## Data reading